Three browser tabs, two half-finished documents, and one good idea you are about to forget

 - Visual timer interventions produce significant improvements in ADHD time perception ability [8].

-- A 3-minute brain dump before focused work clears cognitive clutter competing for ADHD attention.
+- Try a 3-minute brain dump before focused work to externalize task clutter and reduce the competing mental noise that fragments ADHD attention.

 Why do traditional productivity systems fail ADHD brains?